RyanGawryluk/BIOL362/Lab9-QC_and_intro_to_Terminal.md

 - Case-insensitive file names: `file.txt` and `File.txt` are considered the same file.

-#####

 ##### **Moving Between Directories**

-To move between directories in Linux, you use the \'cd\' command followed by the directory you want to navigate to.
+To move between directories in Linux, you use the 'cd' command followed by the directory you want to navigate to.
 You can specify directories using either absolute paths or relative paths.

 - **Absolute Path:** Specifies the exact location of a directory from the root directory ("/").
 For example: